 Contact an Orange County Based Attorney at Our Office Today

 If you believe that you, or another employee, suffered an employment law matter related to age discrimination in the workplace (or retaliation for reporting or complaining about such conduct), prompt action to preserve your rights is vital since the statute of limitation is a short one year.
-Contact the experienced Age Discrimination Attorneys in Orange County at Stephen Danz & Associates for a free no obligation consultation to discuss your circumstances and legal options.
-We are the largest employee-side employment law firm in California.
-To assess whether your case includes violations of federal and state laws, contact us for a free no obligation consultation at (877) 789-9707.
-Se habla espanol.
+Contact the experienced Age Discrimination Attorneys in Orange County at Stephen Danz & Associates for a free no-obligation consultation to discuss your circumstances and legal options.
+We are a statewide California employee-side law firm.
+To assess whether your case includes violations of federal and state laws, contact us for a free no-obligation consultation at (877) 789-9707.
+Se Habla Espanol.

 92626, 92602, 92808

 “An excellent and aggressive attorney who fought hard for my case and got me a big settlement from my previous employer.
 One of the best employment attorneys in Orange County without any question.”